Seeking Consensus on Subspaces in Federated Principal Component Analysis: Algorithm Development

-As is mentioned in \cref{subsec:sub-z}, at iteration $k$ the shared information from the $i$-th node is in the form of products $Q_i^{(k)} Y\in\R^{n \times p}$, see \cref{eq:QikY}.
-For the sake of argument, suppose that one could collect enough such products for a set of $Y$-matrices (which may not be feasible by itself).
-Then would it be possible to recover the local data matrix $A_iA_i\zz$?
+In FAPS, at iteration $k$ the public information is the global variable value $Z^{(k)}$ and the shared information from client $i$ is the product $Y_i^{(k)}= Q_i^{(k)}Z^{(k)}\in\R^{n \times p}$, see \eqref{eq:Zk+1}.
+Suppose that the center has access to all available information $\{Z^{(k)}\}$ and $\{Y_i^{(k)}\}$ at all iterations.
+Then would it be possible for the center to recover any local data matrix $A_i A_i\zz$?

-As we can see from the expressions \cref{eq:QikY} and \cref{eq:Wk}, to recover $A_iA_i\zz$ from $\{Q_i^{(k)} Y\}$, it is necessary to know local quantities $X_i^{(k+1)}$ and $\beta_i$, which are kept private at node $i$ at any given time.
-Consequently, there is practically no chance for an outsider to recover $A_iA_i\zz$ from the publicly shared quantities $\{Q_i^{(k)}Y\}$.
-Therefore, it can be claimed that as a distributed algorithm DAPS is secure and able to preserve privacy of local data.
+First observe that the $n$ by $n$ mask matrix $Q_i^{(k)}$ varies from iteration to iteration and the available equation at iteration $k$, $Q_i^{(k)} Z^{(k)}=Y_i^{(k)}$, is $n$ by $p$ for $p\ll n$.
+Hence, it is generally impossible to obtain a mask matrix from solving the associated under-determined linear system of equations at the corresponding iteration.
+By examining the expressions \eqref{eq:ps-mult}, \eqref{eq:Wk} and \eqref{eq:Qik}, we can derive the relationship between a local data matrix and other involved quantities, whether known or unknown.